Can My PC Run Call of Duty: Vanguard?

 In a first-person shooter game like Vanguard, it would be a complete disaster if you would suddenly find yourself lagging, or worse, the game completely breaks down.

-Of course, there are a lot of reasons why this could happen, but at the top of the list is that your hardware doesn’t meet the requirements.
+There are a lot of reasons why this could happen, but at the top of the list is that your hardware doesn’t meet the requirements.

-Apart from listing the game’s minimum system requirements, we have also made it a point to include the recommended requirements from the developers, plus our own comments and suggestions as well.
+Apart from listing the game’s minimum system requirements, we have also made it a point to include the recommended requirements from the developers, plus our own suggestions as well.
 This way, you won’t be restricted to what’s only listed the Call of Duty website.

 Call of Duty: Vanguard Minimum Requirements